Upper School Creative Arts

 Cameras and lenses are provided for use during class.
 Photo paper and film supplies are available for purchase in the Campus Store.

 This class extends the study of photography to include advanced digital SLR and mobile photography, large and medium format film cameras and alternative processes.
-Emphasis is placed on using the highest quality materials, producing larger prints, advanced techniques, and developing deeper understanding through student-defined projects.
-Students rotate through individual monthly assignments, which are done in and out of class.
-Each rotation features a different set of methods, goals or a new piece of equipment.
-At the end of each rotation, students share, exhibit and critique their results in a group setting.
+Emphasis is placed on using the highest quality materials, producing and exhibiting larger prints, advanced techniques, and developing deeper understanding through student-defined projects.
+Students rotate through individual monthly assignments, which are done within and outside of class.
+Each assignment features a different set of methods, goals or a new piece of equipment.
+At the end of each assignment, students share, exhibit and critique their results in a group setting.
 As homework, students maintain a weekly personal blog of their activity.
 All equipment and supplies are provided.

 Yearbook: Publication Design I